CortNick/community/AI_USAGE_POLICY.md

 1. Contributors are fully responsible and accountable for all their submissions.
 This includes Pull requests (PRs), issues, comments or any other form of engagement with the project and its maintainers.

-2. To avoid maintainer overload, contributors are limited to 5 open PRs at any given time.
-Contributors are required to address PR comments and merge PRs, before creating additional PRs.
+2. To avoid maintainer overload, contributors are limited to 8 open PRs at any given time across all repositories.
+Contributors are required to address all open PR comments and merge all open PRs, before creating additional PRs.

 3. Contributors using AI to generate content should: